auxten/go-ctr/README.md

 ![logo](art/logo.png)

-Feature-Engineering & Training & Predict all in one Recommendation System that can run on small server or edge device (Android/iOS/IoT device etc.)
+Deep Learning(Item2vec Embedding+MLP) based Feature-Engineering & Training & Predict all in one Recommendation System that can run on small server or edge device.

 # Demo